mabhijithn/channelselect/README.md

 # References
-[1] A. Mundanad Narayanan and A. Bertrand "Analysis of miniaturization effects and channel selection strategies for EEG sensor networks with application to auditory attention detection" KU Leuven Internal report, 2019
+[1] A. Mundanad Narayanan and A. Bertrand "Analysis of miniaturization effects and channel selection strategies for EEG sensor networks with application to auditory attention detection" IEEE Transactions on Biomedical Enginnering, 2019